Level Two - Lesson 12

 Match losses are relatively rare, as they require that an entire match be disrupted to the point where it can’t be completed.

-The most common case is a player absence.
-Frequently, players will forget to drop from an event, and no-show their next round pairings.
+The most common case is a player's absence.
+Frequently, players will forget to drop from an event, and no-show for their next round pairings.
 When a player is absent from their match, they receive a match loss and are dropped from the event.

-The other two scenarios where it Match Losses can apply fall under unsporting conduct.
+The other scenarios where Match Losses can apply fall under unsporting conduct.

 The other, and more severe version, is when one player’s behavior makes it so that their opponent cannot be reasonably expected to play against them.
-This could be a player who is hostile and insulting to their opponent, but that doesn’t cross the line into major unsporting conduct.
+This could be a player who is hostile and insulting to their opponent, but that doesn’t cross the line into Aggressive Behavior.
 Even if the player has unintentionally insulted their opponent, and they show remorse, their opponent may not be comfortable playing a match against the player receiving the infraction.
-Because the player’s actions has resulted in an unplayable match, a match loss may be warranted.
-However, most of the time when a player has been offended in such a way that the match integrity is ruined, it is likely Major Unsporting Conduct, and consequently the offense would result in a disqualification.
+Because the player’s actions have resulted in an unplayable match, a match loss may be warranted.

 Disqualification